v0lta/Spectral-RNN/README.md

 Sequence Prediction using Spectral RNNs
 ------------------------------------
 Source code for spectral RNN learning with optimizable window functions.
-The window functions are available in 'window_learning.py'.
+The window functions are available in `window_learning.py`.
-The code has been tested using Tensorflow 1.10.0 but should also run in 1.13.
+The code has been tested using Tensorflow 1.10.0.

 ###### Experiments: